The Case for a

 M855A1 (it is intended only to match the effectiveness of the SS109/M855).

 Option 3: To achieve a worthwhile performance increase over the 5.56 it is necessary to move to a larger calibre with increased case capacity.
-There will be some penalties in the form of increased weight and recoil, but it isn't necessary to go anywhere near the figures for the 7.62.
-The most thorough recent attempt emerged a few years ago as a joint effort between Remington and some soldiers within SOCOM; the 6.8x43 Remington Special Purpose Cartridge, or SPC.
+There will be some penalties in the form of increased weight and recoil, but these can be considerably less than the figures for the 7.62.
+The most thorough recent attempt emerged a few years ago as a joint effort between Remington and some soldiers within SOCOM; the 6.8 x 43 Remington Special Purpose Cartridge, or SPC.
 Muzzle energy and ammunition weight are half-way between the 5.56 and 7.62.
 Tests indicate that its terminal effectiveness and barrier penetration are very impressive, albeit achieved with an open-point bullet.
-The additional recoil is quite modest, feeling much closer to the 5.56 than it does to the 7.62 (as I had an opportunity to confirm for myself, courtesy of Heckler & Koch), despite the fact that the HK416/6.8 is lighter than the big HK417.
-These impressions have been confirmed by US tests of the speed and accuracy of fire from 5.56 and 6.8 guns - there is little or no difference.
+In comparative shooting tests (courtesy of Heckler & Koch) I found that the additional recoil appears to be quite modest, feeling much closer to the 5.56 than it does to the 7.62, despite the fact that the HK416/6.8 is lighter than the big HK417.
 However, the long-range performance, while better than the 5.56, is not good enough to replace the 7.62 as it is limited by the relatively short and light bullet needed to keep the overall length the same as the 5.56mm.
+The 6.8 mm Rem has achieved service status, being adopted for certain guard units first by Jordan and then (much more significantly in terms of numbers) by Saudia Arabia.
+However, the special loading developed for Saudi Arabia uses an even lighter bullet optimised for use in short-barrelled carbines and is only intended to be effective within about 300 m.

 HISTORY - WE NEARLY MADE IT TWICE BEFORE!